-Every type of beef operation faces price, basis, and currency risk; however, depending on the product being produced and marketed, producers face different impacts.
-To provide adequate protection, each of the three cattle insurance products is designed to target a different stage of production.
+Every type cattle of operation faces price, basis, and currency risk.
+Depending on the product being produced and marketed, producers are impacted differently from these risks.
+To provide adequate protection, each of the three cattle insurance products are designed to target a different stage of production.
 Producers may purchase multiple policies to cover all or a portion of intended marketings.

-The calf product is offered in the spring and covers the price risk a cow-calf producer faces selling their calves.
+The calf product is offered in the spring and covers the price risk a cow-calf producer faces selling calves in the September to February markets.
 The settlement index is based on the average price of a 600 pound steer.
 Producers must own the insured calves for 60 continuous days within the policy length and feed the calves within western Canada or a geographical locale specified by LPI.

 Learn more at LPI-Calf

-The feeder product covers the price risk a cattle feeder faces when marketing.
+The feeder product is offered year-round and covers the price risk a cattle feeder faces when marketing.
 The settlement index is based on the average price of an 850 pound steer.
 Producers must own the insured calves for 60 continuous days within the policy length and feed the calves within western Canada or a geographical locale specified by LPI.